-Three years of warfare had given the Allies little hope against the Central Powers, when at last the United States entered the war and began sending soldiers to Europe.
-By May 1918 however only about 500,000 of what would eventually be a be a force of 1.2 million combat troops had arrived in France.
-The American presence that Spring gave the Allies little more than a hope for change, and some badly needed morale support.
+Three years of warfare had given the Allies little hope against the Central Powers when at last the United States entered the war and began sending soldiers to Europe.
+By May 1918 however, only about 500,000 of what would eventually be a force of 1.2 million combat troops had arrived in France.
+The American presence that Spring gave the Allies little more than a hope for change, and some badly needed moral support.

 German forces continued their Spring offensive, driving through the Belleau Wood in the first days of June.
 A full American division was moved up to stop the German Seventh Army.
 The bloody battle of Chateau-Thierry was the worst fighting for American soldiers since the battle of Five Forks in the Civil War, much of it borne by the men of the 5th Marines who struggled with the enemy in often hand-to-hand combat.
 Fighting in the Belleau Wood continued throughout the month of June until the American forces launched their final assault on June 25.
 Despite nearly 10,000 casualties in the AEF's Second Division, the brave marines and doughboys had defeated four enemy divisions.